objectbox/objectbox-java/README.md

 For details please check the [docs](https://docs.objectbox.io).

 ## Already using ObjectBox?

-Your opinion matters to us!
-Please fill in this 2-minute [Anonymous Feedback Form](https://forms.gle/bdktGBUmL4m48ruj7).

 We believe, ObjectBox is super easy to use.
 We are on a mission to make developers’ lives better, by building developer tools that are intuitive and fun to code with.
 To do that, we want your feedback: what do you love?
 What's amiss?
 Where do you struggle in everyday app development?